 While the socialist movement has consistently supported the demands of women of all classes, bourgeois feminists have consistently opposed the demands of working women.

 “History shows that the only feminism that extends down to embrace all classes of women is the feminism that starts with the interests of the lowest classes.
 In that sense, working-class feminism is that type of class movement which alone is capable of embracing all women.”(p.167)

-Women and Class restores our awareness of the class division that has always existed within feminism and of the resulting conflict between bourgeois feminists, who reject the idea that women’s issues have anything to do with class, and socialist feminists, who view women’s emancipation as an integral part of the fight for social emancipation.
+Women and Class reminds us of the class division that has always existed within feminism, marked by the conflict between bourgeois feminists, who refuse to believe that ‘women’s issues’ have anything to do with class, and socialist feminists, who view women’s emancipation as an integral part of the fight for class emancipation.

 The struggle today

-Women and Class is essential reading for activists.
-In order to carry the struggle forward, we must know the truth about the past.
+Women and Class is essential reading for activists who need to know the truth about the past in order to carry the struggle forward.

 * Part II of this book was originally published as “Marxist Women versus Bourgeois Feminism” by Hal Draper and Ann Lipow, Socialist Register (1976).